torreta/Printer-Interpreter/README.md

 7. configure daemon database conection on the same daemon.php file

 8. after all is configured you can run starter.vbs to start the daemon a background process

+9. to kill the deamon u just need to kill the CLI (php) process